 - Drive usage of emissions data across business functions.
 To ensure that business teams are equipped to use emissions data in business decisions, organizations should set up an internal carbon pricing system and invest in upskilling initiatives across the organizational hierarchy.
 However, most organizations are not taking such measures.
 For instance, only 7% are upskilling employees at scale on sustainability and climate change across levels (i.e., covering executive leadership, internal/operations teams, and new employees). - Establish mechanisms to ensure accountability for decarbonization across the organization.
 Organizations will also need to define clear emissions targets and carbon KPIs for business teams to establish accountability for emissions reduction.
-However, most organizations have not established targets for internal teams/functions linked with their overall net zero targets, and only 20% say they regularly (i.e., often or always) evaluate the performance of internal functions based on carbon KPIs. • Collaborate with the wider ecosystem to expand access to reliable emissions data.
-Collaboration will be critical to accessing reliable data - especially scope 3 data that lies outside the boundaries of an organization.
-Key actions that organizations should consider include collaborating with the wider ecosystem to develop common methodologies for emissions measurement, helping suppliers measure emissions by providing them with carbon accounting tools, training, and support, and participating in data ecosystem initiatives to share emissions data.
+However, most organizations have not established targets for internal teams/functions linked with their overall net zero targets, and only 20% say they regularly (i.e., often or always) evaluate the performance of internal functions based on carbon KPIs.

+Collaborate with the wider

+ecosystem to expand access to

+reliable emissions data.
+Collaboration

+will be critical to accessing reliable data -

+especially scope 3 data that lies outside

+the boundaries of an organization.

+Key actions that organizations should

+consider include collaborating with

+the wider ecosystem to develop

+common methodologies for emissions

+measurement, helping suppliers measure emissions by providing them with carbon accounting tools, training, and support, and participating in data ecosystem initiatives to share emissions data.
 However, most organizations are yet to take such actions.
-For instance, only 7% are upskilling employees at scale on sustainability and climate change across levels (i.e., covering executive leadership, internal/operations teams, and new employees).
+For instance, only 14% of organizations have scaled initiatives aimed at upskilling suppliers on carbon accounting, and less than a third (32%) are participating in data ecosystems initiatives to share emissions data.